eclab/grains/divvy/README.md

 # Divvy

-Divvy is a two-track beat divider with pulsewidth.
+Divvy is a two-track clock divider with pulsewidth.
 Divvy is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.
 Divvy was written by Sean Luke [sean@cs.gmu.edu]

 Set your Grains to **GRAINS MODE**.
 (If you want MOZZI mode, change CV_AUDIO_OUT to 9)